19-year-old with warrant from Ascension Parish shooting arrested in Terrebonne

 Colby Breaux was booked by the Terrebonne Parish Sheriff's Office on a warrant from Ascension Parish.

-Officials with the Ascension Parish Sheriff's Office said Breaux was arrested following a shooting early Saturday morning outside the Pelican Pub.
+Officials with the Ascension Parish Sheriff's Office said Breaux was arrested following a shooting early Saturday morning outside the Pelican Pub; officials said Breaux was the shooter and the altercation stemmed from an argument.
 Two people were shot and suffered non-life-threatening injuries.

+The Ascension Parish Sheriff's Office posted Tuesday that Breaux was booked into Ascension Parish Jail.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.